victorsterling1/just-for-fun/password-cracker/zipfile/readme.txt

-It’s password cracker for zip-files or rar-files, through brute-force attack.
+It’s password cracker for zip-files or rar-files, through dictionary attack.

 First, you need to find a dictionary for the passwords.

-Second, make the zip file, the dictionary and the cracker.py in the same file.
+Second, make the zip file, the dictionary and the zipcracker.py in the same file.

 Third, open the terminal, move to that file, and run